mlarreboure/kenyacovidtracker/public/timeseries.utf8.md

 ### Consumption

 <font size="5">**Weekly consumption per capita (USD, PPP)**</font>
-preserve08e526960eecb67c
+preserve9fe763a8fbc90e81

 ***
 ### Income
 <font size="5">**Earnings per capita (USD, PPP) - past 14 days**</font>
-preserve7b37329e25d41fd6
+preservebbd973027850eb4d
 <font size="5">**Dissaving per capita (USD, PPP) - past 14 days**</font>

-preserve20ecb421c50375d5
+preserve4f8c8e7ea053ba50
 <font size="5">**Transfers per capita (USD, PPP) - past 14 days**</font>

 We ask whether in the past 14 days anyone in the household received a gift/assistance of money or goods, and its value, from (i) the government, (ii) from a non-governmental organization or community group, or (iii) from an individual politican or government official.

-preserve94b71f10008284e9
+preserve8db89574cbb8278e

 ***

 ### Food Security
-<font size="5">**Number of days experiencing food struggles in the past 7 days**</font>
+<font size="5">**Number of days skipping meals in the past 7 days**</font>
-preserve428795745a712ca3
+preserve42e048bb41046bcb

 <font size="5">**Percentage of sample unable to buy usual amount of food due to:**</font>

-We ask whether in the past 7 days, any household member was unable to buy the amount of food they usually buy because of: (i) shortages in markets, (ii) price of food being too high, and (iii) household income has dropped.
+We ask whether in the past 7 days, any household member was unable to buy the amount of food they usually buy because of: (i) price of food being too high, (ii) household income having dropped, and (iii) shortages in markets.

-preserve8dd493f4db29c9b7
+preservefc1a8228cded912b

+   <font size="5">**Other food hardship experiences, percentage of sample**</font>

+We ask whether in the past 7 days, any household member experienced: (i) having to reduce the number of meals and/or the portion of each meal they would usually eat, (ii) difficulties in going to food markets due to mobility restrictions imposed by government, and (iii) difficulties in buying food due to most food markets being closed.

+preservec1a0828f81160675

 ***
 ### Household enterprises
 <font size="5">**Enterprises revenue and profits in the past 14 days**</font>
-preserveaa711a72950bd42f
+preserve0327f41164b227bc

   ***